 Step 5: Registered Agent

-To have an LLC in Maine, a Registered Agent must be identified.
+A Maine Registered Agent must be identified before forming the LLC.
 The Registered Agent can either be a Commercial or Noncommercial Registered Agent.
 If a Commercial Registered Agent was hired or you plan to hire one, their CRA public number and the name of their company must be entered.
 Visit the Bureau of Corporations, Elections & Commissions to do a Commercial Registered Agent search.